narmeshnigam/omvix/readme_files/readme_smart_sensors_alarms.md

 ### 🔹 Section 1: Hero Banner

 - **Heading (H1)**: “Your Home’s Silent Guardians”
-- **Subtext**: “From motion to gas leaks, Livintiq’s smart sensors keep you alert and protected—wherever you are.”
+- **Subtext**: “From motion to gas leaks, Omvix’s smart sensors keep you alert and protected—wherever you are.”
 - **CTA Button**: “Get Your Home Sensor-Fitted”
 - **Visual Prompt**: Kitchen gas alert on phone + motion detection inset